richromano/ASCOMPentaxCameraDriver/README.md

 This is based on the Ricoh Camera SDK which supports the following cameras: https://ricohapi.github.io/docs/camera-usb-sdk-dotnet/

+Newer Pentax cameras should also be supported: KF, K70 and K3iii.

 Developed by Richard Romano

 # Usage